New Year’s Eve in Brazil: Tips, Traditions, and Famous Destinations

 Traditions are very important for Brazilians this time of the year.
 It might seem like a lot of things to do and follow.
 However, Brazilians are so used to those traditions that it seems the most natural thing to do on New Year’s Eve.

 However, Brazilians also believe the color of the clothes you wear on New Year’s Eve will dictate the following year.
-Because of that, some people wear other colors as well.
-That is why they choose their outfit for this celebration very carefully.
+Because of that, some people may choose an accessory or other piece of clothing with a pop of color as well.
+And they choose their outfit for this celebration very carefully.

 It is also common for people to always wear brand new clothes and underwear.
 After all, you should start the new year fresh!
-Speaking about underwear, Brazilians probably believe that choosing the right color for it is even more important than the color of the outfit itself.
+Speaking of underwear, some Brazilians believe that choosing the right color for your panties or briefs is even more important than the color of the outfit itself.

 Spending New Year’s Eve in black is a no-go!